medialab/minet/docs/cli.md

 queries return vast amounts of tweets.
 In which case you are strongly advised to segment your queries using temporal filters.

-positional arguments:
+Positional Arguments:
   {tweets,users}                What to scrape.
 Currently only allows for
                                 `tweets` or `users`.
   value_or_column_name          Single query to process or name of the CSV
                                 column containing queries when using -i/--input.

-optional arguments:
+Optional Arguments:
   --include-refs                Whether to emit referenced tweets (quoted,
                                 retweeted & replied) in the CSV output.
 Note that it consumes a memory proportional to the total number of unique tweets retrieved.
-  -l LIMIT, --limit LIMIT       Maximum number of tweets or users to collect per
+  -l, --limit LIMIT             Maximum number of tweets or users to collect per
                                 query.
   --query-template QUERY_TEMPLATE
                                 Query template.
 Can be useful for instance to change a column of twitter user screen names into from:@user queries.
-  -s SELECT, --select SELECT    Columns of input CSV file to include in the
+  -s, --select SELECT           Columns of input CSV file to include in the
                                 output (separated by `,`).
   --total TOTAL                 Total number of items to process.
 Might be
                                 necessary when you want to display a finite progress indicator for large files given as input to the command.
-  -i INPUT, --input INPUT       CSV file containing all the queries you want to
+  -i, --input INPUT             CSV file containing all the queries you want to
                                 process.
 Will consider `-` as stdin.
-  -o OUTPUT, --output OUTPUT    Path to the output file.
+  -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   -h, --help                    show this help message and exit